Museum of Broadcast Communications

 Museum of Broadcast Communications information

-This museum of radio and TV nostalgia opened in 2012.
-It's pretty sparsely populated considering the admission price.
+This museum of radio and TV nostalgia is pretty sparsely populated considering the admission price.
 But if you have a hankering to see old Bozo the Clown clips, or the camera that taped the famous Nixon-Kennedy debate, or the salvaged door from Oprah's studio, it might be for you.